kurzickkrozz/ScriptLib/README.md

 - GPU-P-Partition_Updated.ps1
   - GPU Passthru from host machine to selected VM (Hyper-V)
 - Icon Restore.bat
-  - Clears IconCache.db and restarts explorer.exe when application icons break
+  - Clears IconCache.db and restarts Explorer.exe when application icons break
 - MediaOrganizer.ps1
   - Puts all files from a directory into sub-directories with their respective file name (Plex hosters)
 - MediaOrganizer.sh